ICS427-Pass-Bots/password-manager/README.md

 - Brief closing thoughts on the outcome of your program including:
 Developer notes looking back at all your work: the challenges, surprises, important achievements you are proud of(if there are any you want to highlight), disappointments(if any),  disclaimers/caveats etc

 John:
 Benny: Some challenges of working on this program included setup and working on the delete password function.
 An achievement im proud of is being able to get the delete button to work.
 Cole H.:
 Cole A.:

 - Link to [Repository](https://github.com/ICS427-Pass-Bots/password-manager)

-- link to the final project documentation file within the repository
+- link to the final [project documentation](https://github.com/ICS427-Pass-Bots/password-manager/blob/main/index.md)
 - link to the [release](https://github.com/ICS427-Pass-Bots/password-manager/releases/tag/v1.0.0)
 - link to your wiki page (Insert Wiki page)